matthew-brett/sp-ai-post/notes.md

 Blogs" and "Copyright Jane Doe".

-Your software takes these three code files (`mycode.py`, `joes_code.py` and `janes_code.py`) and uses an algorithm to fuse them together into one file `merged_code.py`.
+Your software takes these three code files (`mycode.py`, `joes_code.py` and `janes_code.py`) and uses an algorithm to fuse them together into one file:
+`merged_code.py`.
 It pulls off all three licenses and hands the code to you.
 You claim copyright of the result.